ndrewwm/svelteblog/src/routes/blog/post/sample-post/+page.md

 ---
-title: This is where the title would go, if that's important.
+title: This is a sample .qmd post
 author: Andrew
-date: "2023-07-26"
+date: "2023-07-01"
-slug: quarto-post
+slug: sample-post
 summary: |
   Working on understanding how to mingle content from Quarto into sveltekit.
 knitr: